 Restaurant Operator Steve Turned his Beverage Program into an Ecomm Play.

-It was simple with Shared Spirits Marketing.
+It was simple with Liquid to Lips Marketing.
 First, why would he want to do so?

 According to Toast; Restaurant Informer says although beverages typically make up only 25 or 30 percent of a restaurant’s sales, putting an emphasis on your beverage program and selling it well can increase beverage sales to closer to 50 percent.
 Typical food cost for a restaurant sits between 25 and 35 percent, but liquor cost of goods is often closer to 20 percent, so it’s worth it to look into how developing a beverage program could be a good financial choice for your restaurant.

 This factoid from Erik Segelbaum on Seven Fifty Daily: “Beverage programs have always been integral to the financial success of restaurants.
 While food sales might typically account for 60 to 70 percent of gross revenue, the beverage category often accounts for 80 percent or more of gross profit dollars.
 There are myriad reasons for this—for example, beverage generally has less loss, lower labor costs, and less prep variation.
 Plus, it’s not nearly as perishable as food.
 Simply put, it costs far less to put a bottle of wine or a cocktail on a table than it does an entrée or dessert.”